 Nominations may be made only via this website.
 Nominations will not be accepted by email or delivery of hard copies.

-The winner, to be named in Spring 2017, will receive a $25,000 honorarium, a medal and a citation.
-The recipient will deliver the annual Switzer Prize lecture at the David Geffen School of Medicine at UCLA in Winter 2018.
+The winner, to be named in Spring 2018, will receive a $25,000 honorarium.
+The recipient will deliver the annual Switzer Prize lecture at the David Geffen School of Medicine at UCLA in Fall 2018.

 Please direct any questions about the nomination process to Dion Baybridge at (310) 794-7374 or DBaybridge@mednet.ucla.edu.